Biden lashes out at town hall questioner in heated exchange: ‘You’re a damn liar, man’

 “You don’t hear that on MSNBC,” Biden said, getting closer.
 “You did not hear that at all.
 I’m not gonna get into an argument here.”

-The man shrugged and said: “You don’t have any more backbone than Trump does,”—a comment greeted with boos from the rest of the room.
+The man shrugged and said: “You don’t have any more backbone than Trump does”—a comment greeted with boos from the rest of the room.

 “I’m not voting for you,” the man said, returning the microphone.